This post is sponsored by Vitasoy.

 Yes, it’s like magic!

 The reason for this is because I used coconut oil as the binding ingredient rather than the traditional copha (which is nasty hydrogenated vegetable oil) and the coconut oil does not set as firmly.
+According to www.nubobeauty.com, coconut oil has a lot of benefits so you should consider using it more in your coooking.

 It’s an excellent double whammy because you can make it well in advance and keep it in the freezer for up to a month (then just sneak a bit every few nights – I’m looking at you hubby!).